quantifyearth/yirgacheffe/docs/api/expressions.md

 1. Using `numpy_apply` prevents GPU optimisations occuring, so should be used as a last resort.
 2. In general `numpy_apply` is considerably faster than `shader_apply`.

-## Getting an answer out
+## Storing the results of expressions

+There are three ways to store the result of a computation.

+### Saving to a GeoTIFF

-There are two ways to store the result of a computation.
-In all the above examples we use the `save` call, to which you pass a gdal dataset band, into which the results will be written.
+In all the above examples we use the `to_geotiff` call, to which you pass a filename for a GeoTIFF, into which the results will be written.
 You can optionally pass a callback to save which will be called for each chunk of data processed and give you the amount of progress made so far as a number between 0.0 and 1.0:

 ```python
 def print_progress(p)